About me

 Here are the things I might have:

-- Since getting Lyme, I have not had a week where I feel 100% well.
+An autoimmune disease - Since getting Lyme, I have not had a week where I feel 100% well.
 I have had many where I do feel very unwell.
 I find I am agnostic on the controversy.
 In my case - given an elevated ANA level and a family history of autoimmune disorders on both sides - I worry my symptoms are signs of an autoimmune disease.
 I had a primary care who was keeping an eye on this but she just left her practice to move to another state.

 Hypoglycemia - As a kid, I had a lot of digestive problems.
 I remember having a lot of "stomach aches" and I was underweight.
 When I was about 12, my mother finally took me to a pediatric GI service in Boston.
 They diagnosed lactose intolerance (hey no wonder those shakes didn't help me gain weight!), GERD, and gastritis.
 I took Zantac and reglan.
 Who knew it wasn't so good for kids?
 At 15, I had a follow up endoscopy.
 Prior to the endoscopy, a nurse was starting the IV.
 It was a hard stick.
 A few minutes after, I told my mother I felt unwell.
 I woke up to see a room full of faces - doctors, nurses, whatnot, and someone said "you had a seizure."
 No. What I had was an episode of vasovagal syncope, induced by the IV nurse digging for gold in my arm and facilitated by my having been NPO for nearly 12 hours at that point, and I just happen to be one of those people who goes stiff and jerks a bit when she passes out.
 But no one considered that at the time.
 These "seizures" happened several more times during my adolescence - always when I had not eaten much in the 12 hours preceding the event.
 I pointed this out to the doctors back then.
 It seemed important to me but it was disregarded.
 I found out MUCH later that my aunt is hypoglycemic and, it seems, I am too.
 We can thank the nurses on one of my units for some not very controlled confirmation of the diagnosis and an ex boyfriend who was an insulin dependent diabetic for sticking me when I was cranky.
 I also had occasion to "vagal" in front of medical types later in life, and I was told "jeez, you're one of those people who goes stiff!"
 I pushed for explanation and was told that this can happen, doesn't mean it's a seizure.
 Considering how many frigging EEGs I had as a teen for this, I think it was pretty well established there was no seizure activity going on.
 From how the doctors I had as a teen treated me, I'd had no idea that sometimes this was a normal part of passing out, for some people.
 It's a good thing I refused those seizure meds.